Theory of neutrino slow flavor evolution. Part I. Homogeneous medium: Pattern of slow instabilities

 \subsection{Inverted ordering (\texorpdfstring{\boldmath$\tomegaE<0$}{})}

 Figure~\ref{fig:inverted_ordering} also shows the changes in the structure of the dispersion relation as we increase $|\tomegaE|$ in the regime of inverted ordering ($\tomegaE<0$).
 As soon as a small nonvanishing $\tomegaE=-10^{-5}$ is introduced, the branch in the upper part of the light cone effectively splits into pairs of modes.
 At large $|k|$, in the upper light cone, the unstable modes that we had anticipated in Sec.~\ref{sec:resonant} appear.
+In this region, the modes are subluminal and originate from the resonant wave-particle interaction with collinear particles.
 As expected, their typical wavenumbers are of order $|k|\sim \mu \epsilon$, and as their wavenumber decreases they transition into two branches of real modes that remain very close to the light cone.
-We recall here that unstable superluminal modes always come with a complex conjugate, which is visible in the panels showing $\mathrm{Im}(\omega)$, but the latter disappears when the mode passes through the light cone.
+We recall here that unstable superluminal modes always come with a complex conjugate, which is visible in the panels showing $\mathrm{Im}(\omega)$ -- we show it in the same color as the unstable modes -- but the latter disappears when the mode passes through the light cone.
 This behavior is as expected, since the dispersion relation has a branch cut for $\mathrm{Re}(\omega)=k\pm \tomegaE$ and $\mathrm{Im}(\omega)<0$, so damped superluminal modes can disappear into the branch cut.
+We should also stress that the two unstable bumps on the two sides are asymmetrical because they originate from the resonant interaction with collinear neutrinos, which are moving with $v\simeq -1$ for $k<0$ and with $v\simeq +1$ for $k>0$, and the amount of neutrinos along $v=\pm 1$ is different.
+Thus, if the angular distribution were ``flipped,'' with $P(v)\to P(-v)$ and $\overline{P}(v)\to \overline{P}(-v)$, the two bumps would exchange place.

 At very small $k$, a third branch of real modes appears, which is only visible in the zoomed version, because it disappears at extremely small $k$.
 While this real branch is not fundamental, since it does not develop any instability, it is still relevant since it ensures that at $k=0$ we have, as expected, four solutions, corresponding to the four solutions of the algebraic dispersion relation.
 Meanwhile, the Landau-damped modes and the branch of real modes in the lower part of the light cone are only weakly affected by $|\tomegaE|$, as we had also predicted in Sec.~\ref{sec:resonant}.